ZhenWang-Jen/Ras-Signaling/README.md

 ### Task (T):
 My goal is to create an interactive website of Ras Signaling that would help the project publication by saving researchers/pubilshers' time to navigate the project instead of reading through the long paper.
 ### Action (A):
 I design a new web page to by studying online libraries for web design, such as GOJS, a JavaScript library for implementing custom interactive diagrams and data visualizations (ref. https://gojs.net/latest/index.html).
 However, it doesn't work well for this project because it requires high-level customization.
+So I choose to write pure JavaScript code to define various links and nodes.
+Also, I use PhotoShop to move the links explanation to the top so it shows details by hovering mouse.
+I update the project once the graduate student has updated data/requirements.
+To make it easy for the gradute student, I use NodeJS to convert the shared Excel sheets data into JSON data so he can focus on spreadsheets without worring about web design.
+### Result (R):

 # The goal of this project is to convert an existing pdf into an interactive websites with dragable and clickable noeds, various types of links and other functionalities.
- so
-a new promotional packet to go with the rate sheet and compared the benefits of The Review circulation with other ad media in the area.
-I also set-up a special training session for the account executives with a School of Business Administration professor who discussed competitive selling strategies.
-Result (R): We signed contracts with 15 former advertisers for daily ads and five for special supplements.
+ We signed contracts with 15 former advertisers for daily ads and five for special supplements.
 We increased our new advertisers by 20 percent over the same period last year.